 What to expect in this article:

-- How enterprise information management is the surest path for making data a key asset for business growth and innovation
+- How enterprise information governance is the surest path for making data a key asset for business growth and innovation

 Your dream of effectively managing an enterprise-wide master data model can be a reality.
 It simply takes the right resources and a measured approach to get there.